HDFGroup/vol-rest/README.md

 ## III.C.
-HDF5 REST VOL applications and HSDS
+HDF5 REST VOL plugin applications and HSDS

 Running applications that use the REST VOL plugin require...